Rick Comley

-Rick Comley (born January 20, 1947) is a former collegiate ice hockey player and former head coach at Michigan State University.
+Rick Comley (born January 20, 1947) is a Canadian former collegiate ice hockey player and former head coach at Michigan State University.
 He finished his 38-year coaching career with a 783–615–110 (.556) record.
 In 2007, he became the third coach in NCAA history to win a national championship at two different schools.
 Comley is currently serving in his second stint as the athletic director at Northern Michigan University, hired in 2022.

 Playing career

 Comley played at Lake Superior State University in Sault Ste.
 Marie, Michigan (1967–1971) under head coach Ron Mason, at one time, college hockey's career coaching victories leader.
 In his senior season, Comley was named LSSU team captain and Most Valuable Player and was selected NAIA All-American.
 He was also named LSSU's Most Outstanding Athlete that year.

 Coaching career

 Lake Superior State

 Comley rejoined the LSSU program as an assistant coach for the 1972-73 season.
 When head coach Ron Mason took the head coaching position at Bowling Green State University, Comley was named his successor.
 Comley compiled a 59-46-3 mark in the three seasons at Lake Superior winning the CCHA regular-season title and NAIA national championship in 1974.